awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 For an example of how to add `Cache-Control` and `Expires` header fields using the AWS SDK for PHP, see [Upload an Object Using the AWS SDK for PHP](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadObjSingleOpPHP.html) in the *Amazon Simple Storage Service Developer Guide*\.
 Some third\-party tools are also able to add these fields\.

-## Specifying the amount of time that CloudFront caches objects for web distributions<a name="ExpirationDownloadDist"></a>
+## Specifying the amount of time that CloudFront caches objects<a name="ExpirationDownloadDist"></a>

-For web distributions, you can use `Cache-Control` or `Expires` headers, and CloudFront minimum, maximum, and default TTL values to control the amount of time in seconds that CloudFront keeps an object in the cache before forwarding another request to the origin\.
+You can use `Cache-Control` or `Expires` headers, and CloudFront minimum, maximum, and default TTL values to control the amount of time in seconds that CloudFront keeps an object in the cache before forwarding another request to the origin\.
 Header values also determine how long a browser keeps an object in the cache before forwarding another request to CloudFront\.

 **Important**
 If you configure CloudFront to forward all headers to your origin for a cache behavior, CloudFront never caches the associated objects\.
 Instead, CloudFront forwards all requests for those objects to the origin\.
 In that configuration, the value of minimum TTL must be 0\.
 For more information, see [Caching content based on request headers](header-caching.md)\.